-North of U.S. 70 in east Greensboro, the route designation exists solely on paper with the exception of a few future Interstate 785 corridor guide signs posted along U.S. 29.
-This is due to the fact that the freeway of U.S. 29 is below Interstate standards.
-U.S. 29 requires modern shoulders, acceleration and deceleration ramps, and other improvements to qualify for Interstate standards.
+Future plans extend Interstate 785 northeast from Greensboro along U.S. 29 to Reidsville and Danville, Virginia.
+North of Greensboro, I-785 exists solely on paper with the exception of a few future Interstate 785 corridor guide signs.
+This is due to upgrades required to bring the U.S. 29 freeway to Interstate standards.
+This includes adding or widening existing shoulders, building acceleration and deceleration ramps, and other improvements.

 High Priority Corridor

 Interstate 785 in its entirety is part of High Priority Corridor 17 and 40: Route 29 Corridor.